ibipul/lang_chain_playground/README.md

 ### Installation & troubleshooting
  - Create your virtual env inside the main cloned directory activate it
+ - update your langchan/langsmith API_KEYS in .envrc (with apt gitignore)
+   - you need to set `direnv allow` when the system prompts you.
  - navigate to `my-language/packages/my-assistant`
    - Do a `poetry lock`, `poetry install`
  - Navigate back out to `../..` to `my-language`
    - do another `poetry lock`, and then `poetry install`
- - update your langchan/langsmith API_KEYS in .envrc (with apt gitignore)
- - you need to set `direnv allow` when the system prompts you.
  - From `/my-language` launch with `langchain serve`
+   - If you might face random errors at `langchain serve` start
+   - `pip install --upgrade typer click`, apparently this is because of some issue with typer.

+Pretty straight forward python dependency debugging